Volodymyr-M/docs/_includes/main.md

 - mark tasks as milestones
 - set task deadlines and be notified if the task is scheduled to finish later
 - get a printable PDF to print your Gantt chart
+- export your Gantt chart to a PNG image

 ## Compatibility